b. England 21st February, 1946

 It wasn’t an easy shoot for Anthony.
 The seventeen pieces of the amazing gold suit didn’t quite fit him, or each other.
 It was cold in the desert scenes and boiling in Elstree studio during the hottest summer on record.
 His companion, R2D2, was speechless during filming – the sounds added in post-production by Ben Burtt, so Anthony spent weeks talking to himself.
 Lucas later worked to replace Anthony’s on-set vocal performance with a more American one.
 Eventually he found nothing fitted the original like the original and generously asked Anthony to dub his own character voice back onto the edited film.

 The success of A New Hope leads to the sequels.
 So with some adjustments to the suit, Anthony found himself happily filming The Empire Strikes Back and The Return of the Jedi.
 His participation in The Phantom Menace was as an off-camera voice; not a satisfying method of characterisation, so he took over the arduous puppetry of the ‘naked’ C-3PO for Attack Of The Clones, once again providing live action and voice.
 Fully gold and shining in Episode III, The Revenge of the Sith, The Force Awakens (albeit with a red arm), Rogue One and The Last Jedi.
-Currently filming The Rise of Skywalker, Anthony is the only actor to work on all nine Star Wars films as C-3PO and, briefly, as Tak in Solo.
+With The Rise of Skywalker, Anthony is the only actor to work on all ten Star Wars films as C-3PO and, briefly, as Tak in Solo.

 Anthony has been involved in many of the spin-offs.
 Amongst other events, as the character he performed in the three radio dramatisations of the original trilogy, tap-danced on The Muppet Show, promoted measles and polio vaccines, wrote and produced anti-smoking commercials, danced with Donny and Marie Osmond, took part in the Oscar Ceremonies, befriended Big Bird on Sesame Street filmed and voiced his animated figure as the pilot in Disney’s ride, Star Tours-The Adventures Continue, became a breakfast cereal, Kellogg’s C-3POs, and had his own cartoon series, Droids.
 The Clone Wars, LEGO-The Yoda Chronicles, Droid Tales and Rebels are some of the other animated series he has voiced, as well as the WAZE and TomTom GPS satnav devices.

 Anthony has written extensively about his experiences especially in his ‘New Improved Wonder Column’ in the original Star Wars Insider magasine.
 He produced his first comic book for Dark Horse, The Protocol Offensive.
 His writing skills were harnessed by Hasbro Interactive for their Star Wars Monopoly.
+In 2019 he published his memoires of his film experiences in “I AM C-3PO – The Inside Story”.

 Although the Star Wars saga has formed a major part of Anthony’s career, he has interspersed those movies with a variety of television and stage appearances.
 These range from situation comedies such as Square Deal and Three Up Two Down to more serious dramas such as Prime Suspect and Priestly’s Dangerous Corner.